tgrandje/french-cities/README.md

 In case of a known starting vintage, you can make use of INSEE's projection API (with `pynsee`).
-Note that this might prove slower as each row will have to induce a request to the API and that it allows up to 30 requests/minute.
+Note that this might prove slower as each row will have to induce a request to the API (which allows up to 30 requests/minute).

-Basically, the algorithm of french-cities will try to see if a given city code exists in the desired vintage:
+Basically, the algorithm of `french-cities` will try to see if a given city code exists in the desired vintage:
 * if yes, it will be kept (we the aforementionned approximation regarding restored cities);
 * if not, it will look in older vintages and make use of INSEE's projection API.